FETI-DP for the three-dimensional Virtual Element Method: The VEM

-where, for any one, two or three dimensional domain $D$, $\mathbb{P}_1(D)$ denotes the set of order $1$ polynomials on $D$.
-On each face $\face$ we then define the space $V^{\face,1}$ of local discrete functions as follows
+where, for any one, two or three dimensional domain $D$, $\mathbb{P}_\p(D)$ denotes the set of order $\p$ polynomials on $D$.
+In order to define the discrete face space $V^\face$, $\face$ being a face of one of the polyhedra of the tessellation, we start by introducing an auxiliary space $\tVfp$, defined as